The Best Fresh Pasta London Has To Offer | A Deep Dive Into The Heart Of Carbness

 Officina 00 | Old Street, Fitzrovia

-Officina 00 has been such a hit in Shoreditch, they’ve opened a second spot, Officina 00 Fitzrovia.
-Their USP is slightly unusual pasta dishes – things like cavatelli (small, shell-like pasta) with padrón peppers, almond pesto, and crispy coppa; or corzetti (big disc-like pasta) with wild mushroom, fennel, sausage, and parsley.
+Named after the premium-grade pasta flour, Officina 00’s USP is slightly unusual pasta dishes – things like cavatelli (small, shell-like pasta) with padrón peppers, almond pesto, and crispy coppa; or corzetti (big disc-like pasta) with wild mushroom, fennel, sausage, and parsley.
 For starters they’ve got cacio & pepe ravioli (a definite must-have) whilst sweets take the form of both lemon and chocolate profiteroles – again, difficult to turn down.
+They also offer excellent pasta making workshops, if you want to take more than a full belly home with you.

 Eataly | Liverpool Street